How to pay your tuition fees

 How you fund your studies will affect how you pay your tuition fees.
 Learn how you will be expected to pay your tuition fees below.

-Once you have enrolled at university and have been with us for four weeks you will be charged for the whole of your first term.
-You will then be charged for every subsequent term following this.
+You will be charged at the start of the academic year, and will be liable for fees 3 times across the year (once each term.)
 It is therefore extremely important to have the appropriate funds in place beforehand and to know exactly what you have to do in order to pay your tuition fees.

-In Loughborough, tuition and accommodation fees can be paid in three instalments over the academic year in November, January and May.
+At Loughborough, tuition and accommodation fees can be paid in three instalments over the academic year in October, January and May.

 Full details on payment arrangements will be sent to new students once they have firmly accepted their offer at the University.
 Before beginning a programme of study, students will be asked to provide a guarantee showing they have access to the necessary financial resources.